nkchai/Datawarehousing/dremio-jupter/Readme.md

-# Connect Dremio to Notbook with ODBC
+# Connect Dremio to Notebook with ODBC

 ## Download Dremio ODBC driver